Miami State High School: Hollywood Sign

 The "Miami High" sign in 2015.

 Miami's most iconic landmark is the school's yellow ‘Hollywood-style’ sign.
 Exerect in 1979, the sign was the brainchild of then principal, William Callinan, and was designed to cover the scarp face, once the site of a rock quarry.
 After a trip to Los Angeles, Bill was inspired by the Hollywood sign to build the school's sign in the same design.
 Originally, it read 'Hi Miami High', but it now reads simply "Miami High".
 The school's sign on the side of the hill is listed on the Gold Coast Local Heritage Register, due to it being "historically significant in demonstrating the important fun and fantasy phase of development on the Gold Coast.".

 Fencing

 The school grounds are enclosed in a 2-metre tall spiked black steel perimeter fence.
 The fence was constructed in 2022, as part of a state government initial which saw similar fence erected in 140 school in 2021.
 The reason for the fence was attributed to the general "rise in crime around state schools in south-east Queensland".

 Curriculum

 Exchange Academy

 Miami State High School offers a number of Excellence and Specialisation programs for high achieving and goal driven students in the following fields: Academic, Cultural and Sporting.

 Exchange Program

 Miami High has introduced an international exchange program with students from all over the world now attending the school.

 Aviation

 Since 2025, they canceled the courses.

 Languages

 The school's language department offers Japanese, Spanish, and Auslan (Australian Sign Language).

 As part of it extra-curicullar program it organises international trips to Japan and Spain.

-Executive
+Administration

+Staff

+As of 2025, the school has a teaching staff of 122 (Full-Tine Equivalent: 114.7) and a non-teaching staff of 61 (Full-Time Equivalent: 46.0).